openobserve/openobserve/CONTRIBUTING.md

-# Contributing to ZincObserve
+# Contributing to OpenObserve

 ## Setting up development environment

 ### Prerequisite

-ZincObserve uses Rust & embdeds sled db (For server) & VueJS (For Web UI)
+OpenObserve uses Rust & embdeds sled db (For server) & VueJS (For Web UI)

 You must have follwing installed: